a2o/snoopy/README.md

 Snoopy can be installed by:

+* automated build procedure (preferred), or
 * using packages provided by your Linux distribution ("apt-get" or "yum" or "zypper" + "install snoopy"), or
-* building it manually.
+* building it manually (detail in section 5.3).

-Manual build is preferred if you distribution only provides <2.0.0 Snoopy versions.
-Details below.
+To start automated build procedure, run this command:

+    wget -q -O - https://github.com/a2o/snoopy/raw/master/bin/snoopy-install.sh | sh

-**WARNING: This manual is for Snoopy version 2.0.0+.
-Snoopy versions below 2.0.0 are not supported anymore.
-Please do not submit any bug/feature/change requests that concern versions before 2.0.0.**
+**WARNING: This manual is for Snoopy version 2.0.1+.
+Snoopy versions below 2.0.1 are not supported anymore.
+Please do not submit any bug/feature/change requests that concern versions before 2.0.1.**